Making your Work Accessible

-The post below outlines what you should do to improve accessibility on your own Course, Project, Club, and Portfolio sites.
-You can find out more information about accessibility, and improvements the OpenLab has been making, in our post on Summary of Accessibility on the OpenLab.
+The information below outlines what you should do to improve accessibility on your own Course, Project, Club, and Portfolio sites and those you’re contributing to.
+You can find out more information about OpenLab accessibility features in Accessibility of the OpenLab.
+The City Tech Library’s Accessibility Module focuses on course materials and OER.
 CUNY’s site on accessibility standards also has helpful information on making digital content accessible.

 Images